 **Note: This is specifically for front load washing machines**

 Notice a funky smell every time you open your front load washer’s door?
-The smell actually comes from a build up of laundry detergent, fabric softener, and left over water that remains in the front seal of the washer.
-If left uncorrected, that smell gets harder and harder to remove and can even transfer onto your clothes.
+The smell comes from a build-up of laundry detergent, fabric softener, and water that remains in the front seal of the washer.
+If left unattended, the smell gets harder and harder to remove and can even transfer onto your clothes.

 How to clean your front load washing machine

 Mix 1/4 cup of baking soda with a 1/4 cup of water and pour it where you would normally pour your detergent.
-Then dump two cups of vinegar inside the drum of our washer and close the door.
+Add two cups of vinegar inside the drum of your washer and close the door.
 Run with hot water on an empty cycle.
 Wipe out the door with a scrub sponge and leave the door open to air dry.
-See full instructions on cleaning your smell washer here.

 What happens when you don’t maintain your vacuum?

-It’s a good thing when vacuums suck – literally of course.
-But what happens when it sucks figuratively and doesn’t do the job anymore?
-You know, you turn your vacuum cleaner on and instead of cleaning your floors, it essentially becomes a tool to move dirt and dust and spread it around your home?
+It’s a good thing when vacuums suck – literally, of course.
+But what happens when your vacuum sucks figuratively and doesn’t do the job anymore?
+You know, you turn your vacuum cleaner on and instead of cleaning your floors, it becomes a tool to move dirt and dust around spreading it all over your home.

 How to clean your vacuum

-If all else fails and your vacuum still doesn’t work properly or not at all?
-Take it to have it serviced or consult your owners manual for more tips.
-Lots of info is also available online.
-Here are some links to some of the major manufacturers:
+If all else fails and your vacuum still doesn’t work properly, it’s a good idea to have it serviced or consult your owners manual for more tips.
+You can find plenty of information available online.
+Start by visiting some of the major manufacturers:

 Feather Dusters and Brooms

-It seems like most of our clients now prefer to use Swiffer, but we still feather dusters and brooms from time to time.
-Not that we’re complaining – they have a special place in our hearts because they’re so eco-friendly since you can reuse them over and over again.
+It seems most of our clients now prefer to use Swiffer, but we still see feather dusters and brooms from time to time.
+Not that we’re complaining – they have a special place in our hearts!
+They’re eco-friendly and are regaining popularity as the perfect tool to reuse over and over again.

 How to clean your dusters and brooms

-Cleaning dusters is incredibly simple; just shake off the dust, preferably outside so dust particles don’t spread all over your home.
-If you prefer, you can use a vacuum hose to try and get every speck of dust.
+Cleaning dusters is incredibly simple: Shake off the dust, preferably outside so dust particles don’t spread all over your home.
+If you prefer, you can use a vacuum hose to get every speck of dust.

-Brooms, however need a little bit more care.
-You can gently wash the bristles with warm water and dish detergent, then rinse very well.
-Then let it air dry with bristles up.
+Brooms, on the other hand, need a little bit more care.
+Gently wash the bristles with warm water and dish detergent.
+Rinse them thoroughly with water.
+Let the broom air dry with bristles up.

 TIP: Store your broom on an elevated hook or upright with bristles up to prolong the life of the bristles and keep them straight.

-As you may already know, a ton of bacteria live in sponges — just see The Kitchen Sponge is 200,000 Times Dirtier Than a Toilet Seat via the Daily Mail and hundreds of other articles just like it.
+As you may already know, a ton of bacteria live in sponges — just see The kitchen sponge is 200,000 times dirtier than a toilet seat via the Daily Mail and hundreds of other online articles just like it.

-But what you may not know is that you can very easily disinfect your sponges every every day and it only takes a minute and pushing some buttons, and it’s something you can do on a daily basis.
+But what you may not know is that you can very easily disinfect your sponges.
+It takes a minute and pushing some buttons, and it’s something you can do on a daily basis.

 How to clean your sponges